billsjc123/MyBitcask/README.md

   - [ ] Hash
   - [ ] Sorted Set
   - [ ] Maybe More..
+- Support Mutiple Sync Mode
+  - [ ] KeyValMemMode: Store both key and value in memory, faster in reading.
+  - [ ] KeyOnlyMemMode: Store only key in memory, will search in disk for every reading.
 - Support Mutiple Log File Mode
   - [ ] Standard File
   - [ ] MMap File